Are you an employee or running a business?

 To be considered self-employed, your enterprise should:

-• is suitable for making a profit
+- be suitable for making a profit

-• be aimed at having a certain scope
+- be aimed at having a certain scope

-• has employees working for him/her,
+- have employees working for you,

-• runs the enterprise from a fixed place of business,
+- runs the enterprise from a fixed place of business,

-• are financially liable for the enterprise and uses own assets and machinery when performing the work.
+- are financially liable for the enterprise and uses own assets and machinery when performing the work.

 Are you being told to register a sole proprietorship?